 There have been a number of stories circulating in the media regarding the safety of parabens.
 In these stories the parabens tend to be grouped together without the distinction being made between short-chain and long-chain.
 The European Commission Scientific Committee on consumer safety (SCCS) has reviewed the safety of parabens and concluded those used in No7 to be safe at the levels we use them.

 Our ingredients are sourced from known suppliers across the globe.
 All suppliers are audited by Boots to ensure they meet legal and company requirements.
 This includes our standards for sustainable sourcing of ingredients such as those derived from palm oil and natural products.

-No animal testing is undertaken by Walgreens Boots Alliance.
-At No7, we do not conduct animal testing on our products, or on ingredients used in our products, nor do we commission animal testing on our products or on ingredients used in our products.
+We do not conduct animal testing on our products, or on ingredients used in our products, nor do we commission animal testing on our products or on ingredients used in our products.